mapbender/mapbender-documentation/en/installation/migration.rst

 * Carefully check the `Upgrading Guide on GitHub <https://github.com/mapbender/mapbender/blob/master/UPGRADING.md>`_ before you do the update.

 * You will notice that the Symfony Directory Structure changed a lot.
-* For Mapbender 4, all ``.yml`` file extensions were transformed into ``.yaml``. config.yml is omitted
+* For Mapbender 4, all ``.yml`` file extensions were transformed into ``.yaml``.
+* config.yml is omitted.
-* public files moved from app/web to public
+* public files moved from app/web to public.
 * Instead of multi parameters in parameters.yml the database definition is replaced by an environment variable ``MAPBENDER_DATABASE_URL``.
 Configure it by adding it in your .env.local file.
-If you have multiple connections, use one env variable per connection and configure these in the config/packages/doctrine.yaml file
+If you have multiple connections, use one env variable per connection and configure these in the config/packages/doctrine.yaml file.
 * The Apache Vhost Definition or ALIAS has to be changed.
 Refer to public (instead of web).
 Call index.php instead of app.php).
 See installation instruction.
 * Environment can now be set using the environment variable ``APP_ENV`` (see .env.local) .index_dev.php (instead of app_dev.php) is still available as an alternative for accessing the dev environment on remote servers.
-* Database permission can be migrated using bin/console mapbender:security:migrate-from-acl.
-Do that before executing the schema:update command, otherwise your old ACL tables will be gone
+* Database permission can be migrated using ``bin/console mapbender:security:migrate-from-acl``.
+Do that before executing the schema:update command, otherwise your old ACL tables will be gone!

 Upgrade database